 The TWU College of Nursing offers a separate track within the baccalaureate program for Registered Nurses.
 The RN BS Program plan is designed to facilitate educational mobility for those registered nurses who wish to earn the Bachelor of Science degree with a major in nursing.
-The curriculum offers courses that are fully online or you may choose to participate in the Collin Higher Education Center option, which includes some face-to-face classes.
-This provides the registered nurse both the convenience of online and ongoing interaction with course faculty.
+The didactic portion of the RN-BS program is on-line.
+Two of the courses (NURS 4614 & NURS 4823) contain nontraditional clinical components that are accomplished through a combination of class projects and a clinical evidence based capstone in collaboration with a preceptor.
 The upper division courses can be completed in one calendar year of full-time study, although many students elect to complete the program on a part-time basis.

 Sample Degree Plan

 The new campus of Collin Higher Education Center (CHEC) is located at the northeast corner of Central Expressway and Hwy 121 in McKinney.
 Texas Woman’s University's College of Nursing has an office at the CHEC and will have an adviser/faculty present onsite in room 121 by appointment.
 The TWU office phone number at the CHEC location is 972-599-3124.
-According to the Collin College school schedule, office hours for Spring 2010 are Wednesdays from 9 a.m. to 3 p.m.
 Appointments at other times can be made by prior arrangement.

 To be eligible for admission to the College of Nursing, the registered nurse must be admitted to the university, be currently licensed (unencumbered) as an RN in the United States and have submitted an application for Admission to TWU's Upper-Division Nursing.
 If you elect to take advantage of the Collin Higher Education Center option, choose CHEC as the campus on the nursing application.
-Students will register for section “C1.”
-The application for admission to the university and official transcripts must be sent to Student Records, P.O.
+The application for admission to the university and official transcripts must be sent to Office of Admissions Processing, P.O.
 Box 425649, Denton, TX 76204.
 Applications are accepted for Spring and Fall admission, but it is also important to note that prerequisites may be taken in the summer.

 Please go to RN BS Admission Requirements page for more information.